Brexit and Ireland

 - Pre-settled status means that you can live in the UK for a further 5 years.
 When you have had 5 years’ continuous residence, you can then apply to change to settled status.
 You must do this before your pre-settled status expires.

-The deadline for applying will be 30 June 2021.
+The deadline for most people applying was 30 June 2021.
 Some people can apply after this date.